khalil-mansour/final-project-2019/README.md

 1. In your CI, run the following command :
 `docker-compose up -d `

-2. Execute the **docker-compose.yml** which will create the dev database in an image.

-3. Use *pgAdmin 4* to create a connection and test that everything is working.
+2. Use *pgAdmin 4* to create a connection and test that everything is working.
 - username: postgres
 - password: postgres